jcs-instructor/mobtimer/backlog.md

 Next

+- [ ] Automate index.ts using create-index-ts
 - [ ] Investigate regeneration of d.ts files
-- [ ] See if index.ts can be automated.
-(Alternative: maybe can use \* for imports/exports in index.ts - more verbose, but maybe OK/better)

 - [ ] UI features (without styling) for all server-exposed methods - using React:
   - [ ] Put action button on separate page that is shown after you join mob.
 See [React Router Proposal](./proposal-react-router.md)